Time: 8:30 AM-5:00 PM

 Location: Albuquerque Marriott Pyramid, 5151 San Francisco Rd NE, Albuquerque, NM 87109

-New Mexico First will host a statewide town hall on higher education and workforce development in spring 2018.
-Our state is rich in education and career
+New Mexico First hosted a statewide town hall on higher education and workforce development in spring 2018.
+Our state is rich in education and career opportunities

 New Mexico has ample opportunities, but must overcome barriers.
 Jobs in healthcare, education, energy, agriculture and STEM-related fields are abundant, but positions remain vacant.
 State tuition costs are some of the lowest in the nation, yet enrollment has fallen, and student loan default rates remain high.
 Higher educational institutions grapple with how to efficiently produce the graduates needed to fill industry demand despite considerable workforce pipeline barriers.
 These barriers include our state’s low high school graduation rates, poverty, a shrinking working-age population drawn to other states, and other barriers to entering and remaining in college and New Mexico’s workforce.

-The town hall will begin with data-driven analyses and informed resident deliberations.
-It will result in consensus-supported direction and actionable policy recommendations for education, community, business and policy leaders seeking optimal alignment of education and the workforce, as well as statewide economic prosperity.
+The town hall started with data-driven analyses and informed resident deliberations.
+It resulted in consensus-supported direction and actionable policy recommendations for education, community, business and policy leaders seeking optimal alignment of education and the workforce, as well as statewide economic prosperity.
 When education and workforce align, New Mexico communities and families will thrive.

-Town hall participants will focus on key issues surrounding higher education in New Mexico:
+Town hall participants focused on key issues surrounding higher education in New Mexico:

 Our town halls are not typical conferences with a series of presentations.
-There will be a roundtable discussion and speakers at the beginning of the event to help set context, but the bulk of the town hall is comprised of small group discussions among participants who care about the future of the state and want to create practical recommendations that will lead to progress.
+There was a roundtable discussion and speakers at the beginning of the event to help set context, but the bulk of the town hall was comprised of small group discussions among participants who care about the future of the state and want to create practical recommendations that will lead to progress.

-Prior to the town hall, participants will receive a background report that will outline the key issues and serve as a basis for the discussions held during the town hall.
+Prior to the town hall, participants received a background report that outlined the key issues and served as a basis for the discussions held during the town hall.

 Day 1: April 10*